So there's someone interested in how this thing works, great!

 As mentioned, most of the website is in markdown, but where I do need to get involved, I just edit the templates or add custom files/implementations.

-It boils down to a bare-html (so blazing fast) website, customized through a reusable language.
+It boils down to a mainly html (so blazing fast) website, customized through a reusable language.
 It's fun to edit and no hassle to upkeep. :)

 I intend to put the website's repo public soon, after I clean up the deployment and get rid of artifacts.
 WHen I do, I'll gladly share it here.